Do you want to engage more customers?

-Do you want a more engaging and motivated team?
+Do you want a more engaged and motivated team?

 Stories are compelling and memorable.
 Remember all of the stories that we heard from our parents and elders when were children.
 Even the exaggerated ones left an impact.
-I can still remember my grandmother sharing stories about how she had to walk 50 miles to school one way, every day, while being chased by dogs, in the rain, dropping her lunch, jumping over fences, and in the midst of a tornadoes, while crossing rivers.
-Each time she told the story, there seemed to be a new trial or tribulation she had to face during that “morning walk” to school.
+I can still remember my grandmother sharing stories about how she had to walk 50 miles to school one way, every day, while being chased by dogs, in the rain, dropping her lunch, jumping over fences, and in the midst of a tornado, while crossing rivers.
+Each time she told the story, there seemed to be a new trial or tribulation she had to face during that morning walk to school.
 You remember the stories, right?
-Despite being larger-than life, they are and were significant and memorable.
+Despite being larger-than-life, they are and were significant and memorable.

 Research has shown, that teachers who use storytelling in their curriculum and instruction have more engaged students, resulting in higher student performance and extended remembrance of content (Craig, 2001).

 Stories are the key for individuals and organizations to differentiate their goods and services in a crowded marketplace.
 Being able to provide information through story form is vitally important.
 Stories connect with receivers and are far more memorable than any other method of communication.
 Stories more readily grab and maintain the attention of listeners/readers.
 Stories are recalled better and longer than information delivered in any other way.
 Using stories enhances memory and facilitates information recall (Haven, 2007).

 Stories, when used effectively, can be one of the most powerful sales tools in your toolbox.
 The vast majority of people make purchasing decisions based on emotions and later, back their decisions based upon data.
 Whether you are selling a product, a service, or an idea, speaking to a prospect’s emotions through stories will increase your connection to them and ultimately increase sales.

 After all, it is the storyline that makes great movies and music.